 The New Jersey sales tax is a flat 6.625% statewide (cities and counties don’t tack on additional local sales taxes).

 If your LLC is taxed as a partnership, you’ll also have to pay New Jersey’s Partnership Tax, which is $150 per member.
-If your LLC is taxed as an S or C corporation, you’ll have to file a corporate return instead and pay at least $375 for the minimum tax.
+If your LLC is taxed as an S or C corporation, you’ll have to file a corporate return instead.

 Is a New Jersey LLC Registered Agent Required?